 The AFSC has been conducting standardized bottom trawl surveys for groundfish and crab in the Gulf of Alaska since 1984.
 From 1984-1997 surveys were conducted every third year, and every two years thereafter.
 Two or three commercial fishing vessels are contracted to conduct the surveys with fishermen working alongside AFSC scientists.
 Survey design is stratified random with the strata based on depth and distance along the shelf, with some concentrated strata in troughs and canyons (Raring et al. 2016).
 There are generally between 500 and 825 stations completed during each survey conducted between June and August starting in the western and ending in the southeastern Gulf of Alaska.
 Some changes in methods have occurred over the years with the addition of electronics to monitor how well the net is tending on-bottom, also to measure differences in net and trawl door dynamics and detect when general problems with the trawl gear occur.
 Surveys conducted prior to 1996 are considered to have more uncertainty given changes in gear mensuration.
 Also, the trawl duration was changed in 1996 to be 15 minutes instead of 30.
 Since 1996, methods have been consistent but in some years the extent of the survey has varied.
 In 2001 the Southeastern portion of the survey was omitted and in 2011, 2013, 2017, 2019, and 2021 deeper strata had fewer stations sampled than in other years due to budget and/or vessel constraints.

 The 2021 survey was conducted with two chartered vessels that accomplished 529 stations following the protocols of Stauffer (2004) and von Szalay and Raring (2018).
 While the GOA Bottom Trawl Survey optimally employs three chartered vessels and targets 825 stations, the reduced 2021 survey likely captured the trend and magnitude of the cod abundance in the GOA.
-The 2021 survey covered all strata; regions; and shelf, gully, and upper slope habitats to 700 m.
+The 2021 survey covered all strata, regions, and shelf, gully, and upper slope habitats to 700 m.
 The coefficient of variation of the biomass estimate was 8.7% and was lower than the historic average of 17.2%.
 The 2021 survey design was comparable to the 2013, 2017, and 2019 surveys that were also conducted with two vessels and achieved 547, 534, and 541 stations, respectively.

 The spatial distribution of Pacific cod in the survey has been highly variable (Fig. 2.20) with inconsistent peaks in CPUE.
 In 2017 the survey had the lowest average density of the time series, but also no high density peaks in CPUE were observed in any survey station.
 There were some higher than average densities for the 2017 survey located along the Alaska Peninsula and south of Unimak island, but for the most part CPUE was universally low throughout the Gulf of Alaska.
 The 2019 survey showed an increase in cod in the area of the Central GOA east of Kodiak Island on Portlock Bank and South of Marmot Island, but fewer cod in the Eastern and Western GOA.
 The distribution of cod in the 2021 survey is comparable to the 2019 survey except the peaks in CPUE east of Kodiak were not observed and more cod were encountered to the west of Kodiak Island and in the Western GOA near the Shumagin Islands.